Deadly ice storm ending in South but bitter blast in store for Upper Midwest and New England

 The treacherous driving conditions resulted in at least eight deaths on slick roads since Monday, including seven in Texas and one in Arkansas.
 Republican Texas Gov. Greg Abbott urged people not to drive.

-Meanwhile, CBS News weather producer David Parkinson said "record and dangerous cold" would blanket both the Upper Midwest and New England Friday and Saturday.
+Meanwhile, CBS News weather producer David Parkinson said "record and dangerous cold" would blanket parts of both the Upper Midwest and New England Friday and Saturday.

 "Nearly 100 million Americans will start their day below 20 degrees on Friday and 140 million will on Saturday," he said, though he forecast a "rapid rebound" with the mercury back above average by the start of next week.